rametta/quantor/README.md

               "description": "String",
               "type": "String"
             }
+          ],
+          "responses": [
+            {
+              "code": 200,
+              "model": "User"
+            }
           ]
         }
       }
     }
-  ]
+  ],
+  "models": {
+    "User": {
+      "name": "String",
+      "age": "Integer"
     }
+  }
+}
 ```

 Facts:
-- Endpoints expects an array of endpoint objects
+- Endpoints expects an array of endpoint objects.
+- Models is an optional map of objects used for response models.
-- Each endpoint object should have a handlers property
+- Each endpoint object should have a handlers property.
 - The handlers property is a map of http methods like:
   + GET
   + POST